 How often can child support be modified in Texas?

-One of the most common questions we are asked regarding child support is, “When can you modify a child support order in Texas?”
-Child support modification in Texas can be modified either every three years or when there has been a material and substantial change in circumstances.
+One of the most common questions we are asked regarding child support modification in Texas is, “When can you modify a child support order in Texas?”
+Child support in Texas can be modified either every three years or when there has been a material and substantial change in circumstances.
 The specifics of each condition are as follows:

 No. Child support modification in Texas is not retroactive, meaning the custodial parent cannot receive back payments for income that was made before the petition for a change in child support was made.